Skip to content

 Content Modeling in Symfony

-Learn how to handle different content type and nestable blocks, render rich text, and use story references to manage content globally.
+Learn how to handle different content types and nestable blocks, render rich text, and use story references to manage content globally.

-Alternatively, in the existing space, create a new content type block article
+Alternatively, in the existing space, create the following blocks:

-and an “Articles” folder with content.
-The article content type block should have the following fields:
+• An article content type block with the following fields:

-Create a new controller to get all stories from this new content type.
+In the Symfony project, create a new controller to get all the stories from the article-overview content type.

 <?php